silentorb/marloth-story/books/fairytale/part3.md

 dance she enjoyed most.
 From then on the Globe became her regular place to visit every evening.
-While between her and Ivy she was normally the more responsible one, when it came to the Globe it was Ivy who was always pulling Adelle away from it and begging to get home and to bed.
+While between her and Ivy she was normally the more responsible one, when it came to the Globe it was Ivy who was pulling Adelle away from it and begging to get home and to bed.

 Adelle soon learned that the magic which controlled the Globe's appearance was not presently running at full capacity, which she found